Planck1858/SPO_Lab/README.md

 ## Description
 **This is my programming language - Gach**

-- Gach consist of 4 main parts:
+- Gach consists of 4 main parts:
   + Lexer
   + Parser
   + RPN